 Our own vessel design

-In the late 1990’s, Erik Thun AB mainly focused on dry bulk vessels, but Anders Källsson, (presently vice chairman of Erik Thun AB), couldn’t stop thinking about tanker vessels and how they could be built more efficiently.
+In the late 1990’s, Erik Thun Group mainly focused on dry bulk vessels, but Anders Källsson, (presently vice chairman of Erik Thun AB), couldn’t stop thinking about tanker vessels and how they could be built more efficiently.
 He started to design a vessel made for short crossings, lots of port visits, be efficient to load, unload and maintain.
 He specifically thought about the short sea shipping in northern Europe for product distribution.
 He found that the market didn’t have any really good vessels for this purpose and in consultation with with the shipyard Ferus Smit he chose a 6,500 tonner.

 It turned out that many of our customers wanted vessels of this type and we quickly ordered eight more, this time each around 7,500 tons dwt.
-They became known as the G-types, as they all had names beginning with G; Grace, Glory, Globe, Galaxy etc. Since the first of delivery of our G-class tanker, crewing, quality and technical management has been handled by our close associated manager MF Shipping Group.
+They became known as the G-class, as they all had names beginning with G; Grace, Glory, Globe, Galaxy etc. Since the first delivery of our G-class tanker, crewing, quality and technical management has been handled by our close associated manager MF Shipping Group.